 If you’re travelling from the Gold Coast, the town is 240km or a 3.5-hour drive away.
 This is a very scenic drive, especially if you avoid the major highways, as it crosses through some stunning national parks on the way.
 So take your time!

-How to Get Around Stanthorpe
+How To Get Around Stanthorpe

-Being a rural town in Queensland, Stanthorpe and the nearby towns don’t offer much in terms of public transportation.
-So it’s best to have a car to drive around the area.
 Whether you take your own or get a hire vehicle from Brisbane, the freedom to road trip between the wineries and attractions like Girraween National Park is the most ideal way to explore.

 If you’re up for something a bit different, there are also plenty of cycling trails around Stanthorpe.
 You can opt for a Granite Belt Bicycle Tour between the wineries and streets of the pretty town.
-They offer both a guided tour or self guided options, if you want to explore at a slower pace.
+They offer both a guided tour or self-guided options if you want to explore at a slower pace.

-things to do in Stanthorpe
+Girraween National Park, things to do in Stanthorpe

-Best Time to Visit Stanthorpe
+Best Time To Visit Stanthorpe

 Stanthorpe is actually one of the coolest places in Queensland.
 While you can visit at any time of the year, you should expect much colder temperatures than what you get on the Gold Coast and around Brisbane.

-In winter, temperatures are below 20 degrees (and even down to zero) but you will get to enjoy the region with fewer crowds and crisp, clean air.
-Otherwise, spring and summer are considered some of the best times to visit Stanthorpe, as this is when the region is in full bloom and the farms are full of colour.
+In winter, temperatures are below 20 degrees (and even down to zero), but you will get to enjoy the region with fewer crowds and crisp, clean air.
+Otherwise, spring and summer are considered some of the best times to visit Stanthorpe, as this is when the region is in full bloom, and the farms are full of colour.

 While Stanthorpe seems like a small town, it’s worth spending at least a couple of days exploring the surrounding region.
 No matter what kind of activities and attractions you’re keen to see, there’s something for everyone.